saibotsivad/imperial-lambda/README.md

 4. Select `Review` and name the role something like `imperial_shuttle`.
 5. Review and create role.
 6. Select the created role, and copy the `Role ARN` for local use.

-## Lambda Limitations

-By default you can only run 100 simultaneous Lambda instances, but you can message Amazon and request them to increase the number.

-Lambdas have a short runtime enforced.
-If your executed code does not end before that time, it will be summarily terminated by AWS.

-## Legal Concerns

-If you are running load testing against your server, you are actually performing a type of DDoS attack.

-This is fine, but if you, through malice or accident, run load testing against a target that doesn't belong to you, you would be behaving unethically and quite likely breaking the law.

-**Misuse of this module could result in jail time.**

-If your load testing is at all large, you may want to contact Amazon and let them know what you are up to, so that they don't lock down your account pre-emptively.

 ## License